Roald87/TwinCatChangelog/docs/tc3.md

 #### PLC

-- Breakpoint handling: 2nd PLC did not start anymore if a breakpoint was set in 1st PLC and the code of the 1st PLC was changed via online change.
+- Breakpoint handling: second PLC did not start anymore if a breakpoint was set in first PLC and the code of the first PLC was changed via online change.
 - Busy Hangup during Build of special TwinCAT Project with PLC.
 - After update from one version to the next one a problem appeared after a TwinCAT restart.
 - ‘Find All’ in Visual Studio 2019 jumps now to correct line in PLC.